 Lexar 2000x 64GB UHS-II

 Based on my current tests, the Lexar 2000x is your best bet for UHS-II memory cards in the Canon 5D IV.
-They were one of the first companies to start making UHS-II cards and they get a lot of great reviews.
+They were among the first companies to make UHS-II cards, and they get a lot of great reviews.

 In-Camera Speed: 70.52 MB/s – Amazon